Fukushima Food and Dining – Fukushima Inspiration

 Blessed by vast mountains, lakes, and ocean, Fukushima is a treasure trove of produce.
 Each of the regions of Nakadori, Hamadori, and Aizu have their own distinctive ingredients and cooking styles, yielding a delightful collection of tantalising local meals.

-In fact, Fukushima boasts a staggering ten dishes registered as “100-Year Foods” (the most in Japan!) by the Agency for Cultural Affairs, which seeks out food rooted in regional climate and history (as of May, 2022).
 Nurtured by the rich environment and diverse culture, the uniqueness of Fukushima food will no doubt surprise even the most well-versed in Japanese cuisine.

-A Taste of Fukushima
+100-Year Foods of Fukushima

 Anko Nabe